Assemble the Tracks

 It is critical that the distance between the two tracks is consistent.
 If it is not, there will be harmful forces placed on the gantry and tracks as the gantry moves across the non-parallel tracks.

-You can use shims or other spacers to better align track plates in case your posts are not perfect.
+You can use shims or other spacers to better align track plates in case your supporting infrastructure is not perfect.

 Step 8: Add the horizontal cable carrier supports